greggameplayer/JavaChip8Emu/README.md

 # JavaChip8Emu
-an CHIP-8 emulator written in Java in order to be port to C Language and to be port on PS Vita **due to the development state this project is only in english**
+an CHIP-8 emulator written in Java in order to be port to C Language and to be port on PS Vita<br>
+**due to the development state this project is only in english**
 ## Roadmap :
 - [ ] auto build project with Travis CI